 - Chromebooks may be available for individual student use in the library for one period.
 They must be checked out at the circulation desk.

-- Gaming on desktops is allowed except during Tutorial and Homework Center; gamers using school devices must use devices responsibly and avoid disturbing other students.
+- Gaming on school devices in the library is not allowed; gamers using personal devices must avoid disturbing other students.

 - Students using school desktops in the library during tutorial are expected to do academic work.